yurisuki/osu-install/README.md

 # Uncomment line under, if you don't have curl installed.
 #wget -qO- https://raw.githubusercontent.com/yurisuki/osu-install/main/osu-install-arch.sh | sh
 ```

+# distributions
+I know, it's just for Arch Linux based distributions, but I plan making this for other distributions.
+Please, write your distribution [here](https://github.com/yurisuki/osu-install/issues/2), it will help me decide, on which distribution I should focus next.
+Thank you.

+# todo/wish
+- Make a script, which will install `pipewire`, and make latency smallest as possible (if user will have any problems, he can revert back easily.)
+- Determine, which distribution is used the most and based on that, recreate script to work on that distribution.
+- Make script for other distributions.

 # contacting me
 You can contact me here on GitHub, but also on my e-mail: adam@adamnvrtil.fun